curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 == Comparison of Direct Techniques

-#figure(
-  image("vector/direct_gold_mos2.pdf",width: 100%),
-  caption: [
-    Experimental direct phase retrieval.
-    *a)* $"MoS"_2$ reconstruction.
-For in focus and near focus datasets, iCOM, parallax, and SSB perform similarly. iCOM has poor convergence of low spatial frequencies, so a high pass filter was applied.
-The incoherent bright-field also shows lattice information but with poorer contrast.
-Data from @zhang2025atom.
-Inset scalebar 0.5 $"Å"^(-1)$.
-    *b)* gold nanoparticles on carbon reconstruction.
-For defocused datasets, parallax and SSB preform much better than incoherence bright-field or iCOM imaging.
-Inset scalebar 0.5 $"Å"^(-1)$.
-    In both datasets, parallax and SSB yield nearly identical results and both benefit from upsampling.
-  ],
-  placement: auto,
-  scope: "parent"
-) <fig-exp-compare>

 The phase estimators introduced above -- SSB, OBF, MF/WDD, parallax, and iCOM -- all originate from the same WPOA forward model in @eq-wpoa-forward and additive noise model in @eq-noise-model.
 They primarily differ in i) how they weight the bright-field intensities, ii) how they normalize the coherent sum, and iii) how much of the aperture-overlap kernel they retain.